 This is when you set out with the mind set of hitting a certain pace for each mile of the race.
 Want to run 8min pace for a 5k?
 Then when that gun goes off you settle into 8min pace simple as that.
 This can be tricky depending on the course you're running but allows for a much smoother race, you won't go out too hard or leave too much in the tank.

 I used this strategy at the Run4Kerri this year, I thought I'd settle into my pace and carry it through the entire race and it seemed to work well.
 With lots of fast people in this particular race it was tough to not get carried away, but sticking to the race plan helped make the race a success.
 It also helped that the course was flat aside from a short hill at mile 3.

 It Comes to You

 Sometimes you go into an event with a strategy and all heck breaks loose.
 Maybe you want to use a buddy to run a fast time and he or she gets sick!
 Now what?
 Maybe you start with the intention of negative splitting and your first mile is way too fast!
-This is where the Track Tuesday workouts come in handy, learning what certain paces feel like is a tremendous weapon you can use in your race.
+This is where your training comes in handy, learning what certain paces feel like is a tremendous weapon you can use in your race.
 You won't go out too fast, you know what your goal pace feels like.

 Racing can be fun, especially when you have an idea of what your plan is.
 The one takeaway from this post should be, don't go into a race without a plan.
 Whether its to negative split, run even splits, use your surroundings etc...have a plan.
 The number two takeaway is be flexible, things change and sometimes they change in the middle of the race, do not panic, adapt.